kartik11721/kartik11721/README.md

 ![Kartik Kumar](./img/kartikkumar1.png?raw=true)

-## I'm a Student, Developer!!
+## I'm a Software Engineer!!

-- 🌱 I’m currently working as a ML Engineer
+- 🌱 I’m currently working as a ML Engineer.
-- 👯 I’m looking to work with other experts
+- 👯 I’m looking to connect with other experts.
-- 🥅 2023 Goals: Explore Deeper into the LLMs
-- ⚡ Fun fact: I love to travel, play games and play guitar.
+- ⚡ Fun fact: I love to travel, play games and watch documentaries.

 </center><hr>